-- 1. Make certain your child's attendance at school is regular and punctual and all absences are properly excused, pursuant to the WSCSD Policy #7110 -- Comprehensive Student Attendance Policy and as required by law. - 2.
-Ensure that your child is dressed in compliance with school rules regarding sanitation and safety and in a fashion that will not disrupt classroom procedures in accordance with this Code. - 3.
-Be as certain as possible that your child is free of communicable disease and is in good health, enabling him or her to participate in the learning environment. - 4.
+- Notify the school when and why their children are absent.
+Ensure their children's attendance at school is regular and punctual and all absences are properly excused, pursuant to the WSCSD Policy #7110 --Comprehensive Student Attendance Policy and as required by law. - 2.
+Ensure their children are dressed in compliance with school rules regarding sanitation and safety and in a manner that will not disrupt classroom procedures in accordance with this Code. - 3.
+Be as certain as possible that your child is free of any illness and is in good health, enabling him or her to participate in the learning environment. - 4.
 Teach your child, by word and example, respect for the law, for the authority of the school and for the rights and property of others. - 5.
 Agree to respect building specific requirements regarding security and safety.
-Parents will sign in and present proper identification in accordance with building procedures. - 6.
-Recognize that the education of their child(ren) is a joint responsibility of the parents and the school community. - 7.
-Help their children understand that appropriate rules are required to maintain a safe, orderly environment as per the West Seneca Code of Conduct. - 8.
-Know school rules and help them understand them. - 9.
-Convey to their children a supportive attitude toward education and the district. - 10.
-Help their children deal with peer pressure in accordance with the West Seneca Code of Conduct. - 11.
-Inform school officials of changes in the home situation that may affect student conduct or performance. - 12.
-Provide a place for study and ensure homework assignments are completed. - 13.
-Teach their children respect and dignity for themselves, and other students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Students Act.
+Parents will sign in and present proper identification in accordance with building procedures. - Recognize that the education of their child(ren) is a joint responsibility of the parents and the school community. - 7.
+Know the school rules and help their children understand that appropriate rules are required to maintain a safe, orderly environment as per the West Seneca Code of Conduct. - 8.
+Convey to their children a supportive attitude toward education and the district. - 9.
+Help their children deal effectively with peer pressure and support their child in working with school personnel to resolve issues with peers in accordance with the West Seneca Code of Conduct. - 10.
+Inform school officials of changes in the home situation that may affect student conduct or performance. - 11.
+Provide a place for study and ensure homework assignments are completed. - 12.
+Teach their children respect and dignity for themselves, and other students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Students Act. - 13.
+Provide updated and current contact information to their children's school(s).